GraphVertexColoring/graph-feat/README.md

 TODO:
-1. Update the package to work with zip files.
+1. TEST the update
+2. Setup the call to the coloring verifier.
-2. setup the action needed to be called.
+3. setup the action that uses the feature extractor
-3. ensure that the package works as intended with the action.
+4. ensure that the package works as intended with the action.